 A little secret

 I will be extremely honest with you and disclose the fact that I normally make my pastelitos de guava with store bought puff pastry.
 It makes the process so much easier, not to mention quicker.
 I find that making your own puff pastry is not only labor intensive, but it sometimes doesn’t turn out.
 It’s moody!
 I buy the Goya brand guava paste which my grocery store carries in their Hispanic Food section.
 I want to stress that you should not use guava jelly.
-It won’t work.
+It won’t work for this guava recipe.
 It will ooze out all over the place.
 Been there, done that!

 Next up, Guava